maxal1986/RepData_PeerAssessment1/PA1_template.md

 <img src="PA1_template_files/figure-html/unnamed-chunk-11-1.png" title="" alt="" style="display: block; margin: auto;" />

-The interval with the highest value would be the interval 835 according to the following function (we plotted below in red):
+The interval with the highest value would be the interval 835 according to the following function:

 ```r